SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

     rate.sleep()
 ```

 This `while` loop structure is fairly standard in `rospy`.
 The `while` loop will begin to iterate after checking the `is_shutdown` flag.
-Generally, when we launch nodes, the `is_shutdown` flag is not activated, but when we terminate a node using `Ctrl-C` the `is_shutdown` flag is activated and the loop terminates.
+Generally, when we launch nodes, the `is_shutdown` flag is not activated, but when we terminate a node using `ctrl+C` the `is_shutdown` flag is activated and the loop terminates.

 Inside the loop, we first define a string message called `hello_str` that will contain the text "hello world".
 In this format, the string argument `{}` (or alternatively `%s`) concatenate strings and `rospy.get_time()` prints the current time.
 Next, using the `loginfo()` function, the string message `(hello_str)` will be printed in the terminal, written to the node's log file, and written to `rosout` (used for debugging).
 Using [`pub.publish()`](http://wiki.ros.org/rospy/Overview/Publishers_and_Subscribers), the string message is published to the `chatter` topic.
 Lastly, `rate.sleep()` is used to maintain a desired loop rate (we previously defined the loop rate as 10 Hz).